What is RYLA?

 Who Attends RYLA?

-In District 6970, male and female students entering their junior and senior year of high school are eligible to be nominated for RYLA.
+In District 6970, male and female participants entering their junior and senior year of high school are eligible to be nominated for RYLA.
 These young adults should already exhibit leadership qualities and possess the potential to become leaders in community service, school, and their chosen careers.
-A majority of the District’s Rotary clubs sponsors one or more students to attend RYLA each year.
+A majority of the District’s Rotary clubs sponsors one or more participants to attend RYLA each year.

 What does RYLA intend to accomplish?

-During the four-day program, the students will reside on campus in dorm rooms.
-Supervised and accompanied by counselors and Rotarian volunteers, students will attend a variety of training seminars on such topics as:
+During the four-day program, the participants will reside on campus in dorm rooms.
+Supervised and accompanied by counselors and Rotarian volunteers, participants will attend a variety of training seminars on such topics as:

 - Career Choices